The Baker's Table

 chocolate custard cake

-Whether it's a family dinner, holiday, or special occasion, this cake is bound to be a hit.
+Whether it's a family dinner, holiday, special occasion, or Christmas itself, this cake is bound to be a hit.
 Its rich flavor and elegant layers look beautiful on any table, and the gluten-free crust means no one has to miss out.
-Plus, since you can make it ahead, it's a stress-free way to bring something show-stopping to the table.
+Plus, since you can make it ahead, it's an stress-free way to bring something show-stopping to the table.

 Jump to: